Yes, you want to grow your audience and be visible to more people. Yes, you want followers to respond to your carefully crafted and witty posts.

 You want them to hire your service or purchase or download whatever it is that pays your bills and if they can’t do that directly from that social channel (LinkedIn – nope, Twitter – nope, Snapchat – nope, Facebook – yes, Instagram – yes) then your strategy is still missing the point.

 If your posts aren’t able to drive people to your website or get them to call you, your strategy isn’t successful.

-Watch those metrics and ask lots of questions to find out what is really working for you.
+Watch those website entry metrics and ask lots of questions to find out what is really working for you.
 Chances are someone did their homework to see if you are active on most of the main channels if you seem like a good fit.
 You’ll also be surprised at the range of responses you get when you ask directly.
 Can you see if web visitors that enter from social media platforms then get to your contact page, read a deeper dive into your content, or spend more than 03 seconds on your home page?
 If this information not visible, then spend time in your website performance software and set it up properly.